 Here the antenna number is given always as 0x0D because the number reported by the DMs is zero, and the controller firmware maps number zero to TCB antenna input 0x0D = 13.
 We find a bug in the controller firmware, P3042BB.
 When the CPU reads the detector module buffer, we have been reading the input to the buffer (dmb_in) rather than the output (dmb_out).
 We correct and compile our master and self_configure branches of P3042BB.

 [26-DEC-22] No DMERR on our TCB.
 Reprogram controller.
 No more consecutive duplicates in the raw data.
 Place a total of 11 kSPS in the Faraday canopy.
 The DMERR light turns on immediately.
 We suspect that some DMs may not have been re-programmed with the larger 32-deep buffer yesterday.
 We reprogram any that show an overflow.
 We record 60 s inM1672069013.ndf, no DMERR occurs.
-We appear to be reading roughly 150 kMPS.
-Our theoretical maximum message rate is 154 kMPS.
+We appear to be reading roughly 150 kSPS.
+Our theoretical maximum message rate is 154 kSPS.
 Leave the TCB running overnight with 11 kSPS.
 We have several bugs in lwdaq_receiver, including one that crashes LWDAQ.
 We have disabled purging for our recording, and disabled duplicate replacement for TCB.

 [27-DEC-22] No DMERR on TCB yet.
 Work on Receiver Instrument and Neurorecorder Tool to improve handling of errors.
 We purge duplicates in the Receiver Instrument for ODR and TCB, but not for ALT.
 We add to the Neuroplayer the option to purge duplicates from data it reads from an NDF file.